Madhu-712/LLM-Agents-MOOC-Hackathon-/README.md

-# Flight Tracker Langchain ReAct Agent ,Powered by GEMINI LLM and Tavily and other real time API's.
+# Flight Tracker Langchain ReAct Agent ,Powered by GEMINI Llm and Tavily and other real time API's.

 ![Flight Tracker Banner](https://images.app.goo.gl/8zDroDCdbjAYZJfW6)

 ## Overview
-This repository contains a flight-tracking application that provides  flight information such as source, destination, departure, and arrival times.
+This repository contains a flight-tracking application that provides  flight information such as source, destination, departure, and arrival time.

-It's ReAct Agent (Reason +Action) which executes in a loop.It's built using Langchain framework.
+It's ReAct Agent (Reason +Action) which executes in a loop by iteratively gathering information from external tools before providing an answer.

+It's built using Langchain framework.

 The app leverages the **Tavily API** for flight data and an **LLM (Large Language Model)** to offer intuitive natural language queries and enhanced user interactions.

-I have also added  real time API's integration to fetch dynamic information about flights .
+I have also added  Real time API's integration to fetch dynamic information about flights .
 Integrate with Real time API
 aviationstack.com
 Url of the API:https://api.aviationstack.com/v1/flights